Hinduism in the United States: Modern developments

-During the 1960s, Hindu teachers found a receptive audience in the U.S. counter-culture, leading to the formation of a number of Neo-Hindu movements, such as the International Society for Krishna Consciousness founded by Swami Prabhupada.
-People involved in the counter-culture such as Ram Dass, George Harrison, and Allen Ginsberg were influential in the spread of Hinduism in the United States.
+The Immigration and Nationality Act of 1965 allowed for Asian Indians to settle in the U.S. This legislation coincided with the U.S. counter-culture and interest in Eastern spirituality.
+In 1965, A.C.
+Bhaktivedanta Swami founded the International Society for Krishna Consciousness.
+Ram Dass, George Harrison, and Allen Ginsberg were also influential in the spread of Hinduism in the United States.

 Ram Dass was a Harvard professor known as Richard Alpert who traveled to India in 1967 and studied under Neem Karoli Baba.
 He returned the West as a Hindu teacher and changed his name to Ram Dass, which means servant of Rama (one of the Hindu gods).
 Jeffery Kagel commonly known as Krishna Das, went to India in the sixties and returned to America as a practitioner of Bhakti yoga and singer of Hindu devotional music known as kirtan (chanting the names of God), described by the New York Times as "the chant master of American yoga".

 Beatles member George Harrison became a devotee of Swami Prabhupada.
 Harrison started to record songs with the words "Hari Krishna" in the lyrics and was widely responsible for popularizing Hinduism in America in the 1960s and 1970s.
 His song, My Sweet Lord, became the biggest-selling single of 1971 in the United Kingdom.
 In 1967, the Human Be-In event held in San Francisco's Golden Gate Park as a prelude to San Francisco's Summer of Love, a symbol of American counterculture, and involved chanting of "Om" by Allen Ginsberg, a follower of Hinduism.

 In the 1970s, Maharishi Mahesh Yogi developed a popular meditation technique, the Transcendental Meditation (TM), and became known as the "Guru" who brought meditation to America.
 In 1974, Alfred Ford, the great-grandson of Henry Ford, joined ISKCON and helped establish the first Hindu temple in Hawaii and the Bhakti Vedanta Cultural Centre in Detroit.
-Other influential Indians of Hindu faith in the counter-culture movement are Mata Amritanandamayi and Chinmoy.
+Other influential Indians of Hindu faith in the counter-culture movement are Mata Amritanandamayi and Sri Chinmoy.